General-purpose language

-A general-purpose language is a computer language that is broadly applicable across application domains, and lacks specialized features for a particular domain.
+A general-purpose language (GPL) is a computer language that is broadly applicable across application domains, and lacks specialized features for a particular domain.
 This is in contrast to a domain-specific language (DSL), which is specialized to a particular application domain.
 The line is not always sharp, as a language may have specialized features for a particular domain but be applicable more broadly, or conversely may in principle be capable of broad application but in practice used primarily for a specific domain.

 General-purpose languages are further subdivided by the kind of language, and include: